 By having the motivation to become more than what we are, we are given the energy and strength to learn and grow.
 The motivation to evolve into a better version of ourselves is an important part of life.

 “Live as if you were to die tomorrow.
 Learn as if you were to live forever.”

 4. Motivation can keep us engaged in our work

-Motivation helps us to put effort, energy, and concentration into our work.
-When you’re motivated to complete a task, you’re more likely to finish it.
+Motivation is important because it helps us to put effort, energy, and concentration into our work.
+By having the motivation to complete a task, you’re more likely to finish it.

 If you gave a child the option to either clean their room or go play with their toys, they would most likely choose to play with their toys.
 If they had to clean their room, their only motivation would be that they had to do it.

 Kids don’t hide the fact they aren’t happy about doing something.
 They’ll either hurry to get it done or drag their feet because they don’t want to do it.
-Our motivation (or lack thereof) may not be as obvious as a kid’s, but we have a tendency to bring energy to projects that we’re motivated to complete.
+Our motivation (or lack thereof) may not be as obvious as a kid’s.
+But we have a tendency to bring energy to projects that we have the motivation to complete.

 It can be easy to lose motivation on big projects or on things we don’t want to do.
 When motivation doesn’t come naturally, it may pay to remind ourselves about the reasons we’re doing a task in the first place.
 When we know why we’re doing or what we’re doing, we’ll be more engaged in our work.

 5. Motivation can help us clarify our priorities in life